simonnickel/snap/README.md

 [snap-app-template](https://github.com/simonnickel/snap-app-template) is an Xcode project with a base setup of the SNAP package suite.
 The app comes with a basic structure, navigation and infrastructure.
 It is used as a template to quickly setup a new app.
 The [snap-template-shared](https://github.com/simonnickel/snap-template-shared) package contains shared code to use with the snap-app-template.

+### snap-app-theme-demo
+[snap-app-theme-demo](https://github.com/simonnickel/snap-app-theme-demo) is an example app project to showcase the SNAP suite.
+It uses the SnapAppTemplate and allows to explore the SnapTheme.